 Understanding how your driving record can affect your injury case can help you feel more confident as you proceed with your claim.

 Can I Receive Compensation if I Have a Negative Driving Record?

-Even if you have a negative driving record, you may still be eligible for compensation in an injury case.
-While your driving history may influence the perception of your case, the primary focus will be on determining fault for the specific accident in question.
+Even with a negative driving record, you may still be eligible for compensation in an injury case.
+While your driving history may influence the perception of your case, the primary focus will be determining fault for the specific accident in question.
 If the insurance company or the court determines that another party is at fault, you can pursue compensation for your losses.
 However, if you share responsibility for the accident, California’s comparative negligence law may reduce your compensation based on your percentage of fault.

 Determining fault on your own can be challenging.
 An experienced San Diego car accident attorney will know how to figure out who was at fault and work to maximize your recovery.

 Can an Insurance Company Use My Driving Record Against Me?

 Insurance companies often examine your driving record when determining liability and negotiating settlements.
 Because their goal is to minimize your payout, the insurance adjuster may use your driving history to argue that you are more likely to be at fault in the accident or offer a lower settlement.

 However, it is essential to remember that insurance companies cannot solely base their decision on your driving record.
 The specific circumstances of the accident and the available evidence will ultimately determine liability.
 A skilled lawyer will thoroughly investigate the collision and fight for what you deserve, regardless of your history.